Example: Create visitor group criteria

 -

-If you need custom validation logic when a criterion is saved, you can make your settings class implement theÂ
+If you need custom validation logic when you save a criterion, you can make your settings class implement theÂ

 IValidateCriterionModel